DLR-RY/scons-build-tools/README.txt

     env['CXXFLAGS_language'] = ['-std=c++11', '-pedantic']

-Folder 'settings'
+Prefix 'settings'
 =================

 The setting tools configure the environment.

 Available tools:
-- buildpath
+- setttings_buildpath
-- gcc_default_internal
+- setttings_gcc_default_internal
-- gcc_optionsfile
+- setttings_gcc_optionsfile

-The 'gcc_default_internal' tool is not intended to be used by the user but is loaded by the GCC based compilers to define a common set of options.
+The 'setttings_gcc_default_internal' tool is not intended to be used by the user but is loaded by the GCC based compilers to define a common set of options.

-If the 'gcc_optionsfile' tool is loaded the GCC command line options are passed in a temporary file to avoid problems with over-long command line arguments (especially under Windows).
+If the 'setttings_gcc_optionsfile' tool is loaded the GCC command line options are passed in a temporary file to avoid problems with over-long command line arguments (especially under Windows).

-With 'buildpath' it is possible to perform out-of-source builds.
+With 'setttings_buildpath' it is possible to perform out-of-source builds.
 The tool must be loaded **after** the compiler because it alters the emitters for object files and libraries.
 The build folder can be specified by setting the 'BUILDPATH' and 'BASEPATH' environment variables.

-Folder 'utils'
+Prefix 'utils'
 ==============

 Tools in this folder add helper functions for writing SConstruct files.

 Available tools:
-- common
+- uitls_common
-- buildformat
+- uitls_buildformat
-- buildsize
+- uitls_buildsize
-- gcc_version
+- uitls_gcc_version

-The 'buildformat' tool defines COMSTR* variables for the standard tools generating a cleaner command line output.
+The 'uitls_buildformat' tool defines COMSTR* variables for the standard tools generating a cleaner command line output.
 The actual command line options can be show by using 'scons verbose=1'.

-'buildsize' is useful for embedded devices.
+'uitls_buildsize' is useful for embedded devices.
 It shows an overview of the used Flash (ROM) and RAM areas.
 The user need to specify sizes for Flash and RAM.

 Example:

     env = Environment(toolpath=[...],
-                      tools=['compiler/sparc_rtems_gcc', 'utils/buildsize'],
+                      tools=['compiler_sparc_rtems_gcc', 'utils_buildsize'],
                       DEVICE_SIZE={
                           'name' : 'Nexys 3 - LEON3',
                           'flash': 16777216,